agileteams/manager-README/index.md

 My goal will always be clear, kind, honest communication.
 If you ever feel unsure of what I “really” think, let me know so we can get on the same page.

+## Learning and Growth

-## Human learning and growth requires the right amount of four things: new challenges, low ego, space to reflect and brainstorm, and timely and clear feedback.
+**Human learning and growth requires the right amount of four things: new challenges, low ego, space to reflect and brainstorm, and timely and clear feedback.
 How are these four going for you?
-Is there one you need more or less of?
+Is there one you need more or less of?**

 I need to give these some thought and come back to them after my new role is settled.
 - New challenges: